TakuroBreath/Coursework_5/README.md

 - Gets a list of all vacancies with a salary higher than the average for all vacancies.
 - Gets a list of all vacancies whose titles contain the words passed to the method, for example "python".

+# Warning!
+For the application to work, you must have a database called HeadHunter.
+Please create it